-- Pootana : Size is small, mesocarp is less, seed is bigger, externally used, habitate Sind.
+- Pootana: Size is small, mesocarp is less, the seed is bigger, externally used, habitat Sind.

 Haritaki Fruits According To Maturity

-- Halileh Zira : When the size is that of a cumin seed.
+- Halileh Zira: When the size is that of cumin seed.

 - Halileh Kabul : Fully matured fruit

-It is an wonderful herb with an antibacterial properties which can be very effective in dealing with acne problems.
-Using Haritaki for acne is very simple, take ready made haritaki powder which is easily available in market or make powder from haritaki fruits, mix power with water and boiled it, soon it will become paste apply it on acne.
+It is a wonderful herb with an antibacterial property which can be very effective in dealing with acne problems.
+Using Haritaki for acne is very simple, take ready-made haritaki powder which is easily available in the market or make powder from haritaki fruits, mix power with water and boiled it, soon it will become paste apply it on acne.

 It will not only cure acne but also prevents scarring.
 Beside this haritaki have the properties that can protect skin from UV rays, haritaki extract when applied on the skin will prevent skin from UV damage it is also been proven through clinical research.

-If you are giving this remedy to children for first time it may vomit to its taste this is normal and no deed to worry about it, he will get used to it very soon.
+If you are giving this remedy to children for the first time it may vomit to its taste this is normal and no need to worry about it, he will get used to it very soon.

 Dose: A pinch of Haritaki powder (about 2 grams) for children around 3 to 6 years and small pinch powder (about 1 g) for children between 1 and 3 years.

-Note: This remedy treat coughs very effectively but do not use continuous for children without any medical supervision.
+Note: This remedy treats coughs very effectively but does not use continuously for children without any medical supervision.